containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 If enabled (which is the default), this disables the container processes from gaining additional privileges via things like setuid and file capabilities.

+#### `Rootfs=`

+The rootfs to use for the container.
+Rootfs points to a directory on the system that contains the content to be run within the container.
+This option conflicts with the `Image` option.

+The format of the rootfs is the same as when passed to `podman run --rootfs`, so it supports ovelay mounts as well.

+Note: On SELinux systems, the rootfs needs the correct label, which is by default unconfined_u:object_r:container_file_t:s0.

 #### `Notify=` (defaults to `no`)

 By default, Podman is run in such a way that the systemd startup notify command is handled by